Sweet Financial Partners LLC Takes Position in Salesforce, Inc. (NYSE:CRM)

 Salesforce Dividend Announcement

-The company also recently announced a quarterly dividend, which will be paid on Thursday, April 11th.
-Investors of record on Thursday, March 14th will be given a $0.40 dividend.
-The ex-dividend date of this dividend is Wednesday, March 13th.
-This represents a $1.60 dividend on an annualized basis and a yield of 0.52%.
-Salesforce’s dividend payout ratio is currently 9.52%.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, April 11th.
+Stockholders of record on Thursday, March 14th will be paid a dividend of $0.40 per share.
+The ex-dividend date is Wednesday, March 13th.
+This represents a $1.60 dividend on an annualized basis and a dividend yield of 0.52%.
+Salesforce’s payout ratio is 9.52%.

 Wall Street Analysts Forecast Growth

 CRM has been the topic of a number of recent analyst reports.
-Mizuho restated a “buy” rating and set a $345.00 target price (up previously from $325.00) on shares of Salesforce in a research note on Thursday, February 29th.
-Needham & Company LLC lifted their price objective on shares of Salesforce from $275.00 to $345.00 and gave the stock a “buy” rating in a research note on Thursday, February 29th.
-Wedbush lifted their price objective on shares of Salesforce from $280.00 to $325.00 and gave the stock a “buy” rating in a research note on Thursday, February 29th.
-KeyCorp began coverage on Salesforce in a research report on Thursday.
-They set a “sector weight” rating for the company.
-Finally, Raymond James lifted their target price on Salesforce from $280.00 to $300.00 and gave the stock a “strong-buy” rating in a research report on Thursday, November 30th.
-Nine research analysts have rated the stock with a hold rating, twenty-four have issued a buy rating and one has issued a strong buy rating to the company.
-According to MarketBeat.com, Salesforce has an average rating of “Moderate Buy” and a consensus target price of $304.32.
+Argus raised their target price on shares of Salesforce from $290.00 to $354.00 and gave the stock a “buy” rating in a research note on Wednesday, March 6th.
+Piper Sandler reissued a “neutral” rating and issued a $285.00 target price on shares of Salesforce in a report on Wednesday, February 28th.
+Robert W. Baird raised their target price on shares of Salesforce from $310.00 to $355.00 and gave the company an “outperform” rating in a report on Thursday, February 29th.
+Royal Bank of Canada raised their target price on shares of Salesforce from $285.00 to $325.00 and gave the company an “outperform” rating in a report on Thursday, February 29th.
+Finally, Bank of America raised their target price on shares of Salesforce from $350.00 to $360.00 and gave the company a “buy” rating in a report on Thursday, February 29th.
+Nine analysts have rated the stock with a hold rating, twenty-four have assigned a buy rating and one has issued a strong buy rating to the company.
+According to data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and an average target price of $304.32.

-In other news, COO Brian Millham sold 1,678 shares of the company’s stock in a transaction that occurred on Tuesday, December 26th.
-The stock was sold at an average price of $265.39, for a total transaction of $445,324.42.
-Following the completion of the transaction, the chief operating officer now directly owns 1,662 shares of the company’s stock, valued at approximately $441,078.18.
-The sale was disclosed in a filing with the SEC, which is available at this link.
-In other news, COO Brian Millham sold 1,678 shares of the company’s stock in a transaction that occurred on Tuesday, December 26th.
-The stock was sold at an average price of $265.39, for a total transaction of $445,324.42.
-Following the completion of the transaction, the chief operating officer now directly owns 1,662 shares of the company’s stock, valued at approximately $441,078.18.
-The sale was disclosed in a filing with the SEC, which is available at this link.
-Also, insider Srinivas Tallapragada sold 2,890 shares of the company’s stock in a transaction that occurred on Friday, March 22nd.
-The stock was sold at an average price of $309.32, for a total value of $893,934.80.
-Following the transaction, the insider now directly owns 60,416 shares of the company’s stock, valued at $18,687,877.12.
+In related news, CFO Amy E. Weaver sold 942 shares of the company’s stock in a transaction that occurred on Tuesday, December 26th.
+The stock was sold at an average price of $265.39, for a total value of $249,997.38.
+Following the sale, the chief financial officer now owns 37,979 shares in the company, valued at $10,079,246.81.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+In related news, COO Brian Millham sold 293,965 shares of the company’s stock in a transaction that occurred on Friday, January 19th.
+The stock was sold at an average price of $280.00, for a total value of $82,310,200.00.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+Also, CFO Amy E. Weaver sold 942 shares of the business’s stock in a transaction that occurred on Tuesday, December 26th.
+The shares were sold at an average price of $265.39, for a total value of $249,997.38.
+Following the completion of the transaction, the chief financial officer now directly owns 37,979 shares of the company’s stock, valued at $10,079,246.81.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 1,169,296 shares of company stock valued at $326,477,726.
-3.70% of the stock is owned by company insiders.
+Over the last 90 days, insiders have sold 1,169,296 shares of company stock worth $326,477,726.
+Insiders own 3.70% of the company’s stock.

 Salesforce, Inc provides Customer Relationship Management (CRM) technology that brings companies and customers together worldwide.
 The company's service includes sales to store data, monitor leads and progress, forecast opportunities, gain insights through analytics and artificial intelligence, and deliver quotes, contracts, and invoices; and service that enables companies to deliver trusted and highly personalized customer support at scale.